335 pounds of harvest for the local food bank!

 Also this year, through our continuing efforts to plant trees in the fertile regions of East Africa, we provided 25,000 fruit trees and extensive training to villagers in Uganda before returning to the U.S. to spread the fruit tree wealth from coast to coast.
 Due to your ongoing support, we are excited to report that last year, FTPF planted and distributed 15,842 fruit trees and held 58 orchard events around the world.
 Along the way, our staff provided workshops and environmental curriculum for thousands of students and orchard caretakers—inspiring the next generation of environmentalists.

 Planting fruit trees is magic.
 And the dream simply can’t come true without you.
 FTPF is proud to report that for the sixth year in a row, more than 90 cents of every dollar donated was used in our life-sustaining programs.
-Won’t you please support our vision of a fruitful future by making an end-of-year donation?
+Won’t you please support our vision of a fruitful future by making an end of year dontaion today?

 Together, we can create healthy fruit trees, healthy communities, and a healthy planet.